Wright-Brothers-Institute/labhack/README.md

 ## Copyright and license

 Modifications to this site are released under the Public Domain.
-Original copywrite under 2013 Kippt Inc. under [The MIT License ](LICENSE)
+Original copyright under 2013 Kippt Inc. under [The MIT License ](LICENSE)